QWaveSystems/Melon_S3_FPGA/README.md

 ## TX/RX Jumper Setting

-USB-ESP TX/RX Jumper need to be setting, JumperTX/RX are "Open" by Default, In order to re-program ESP8266 firmware, The jumper need ti be inserted (Closed).
+"ESP-PROGRAM" TX/RX Jumper seted to "Open" by Default, In order to re-program ESP8266 firmware, The both jumpers need to be inserted (Closed).

-USB TX/RX and ESP TX/RX also routed to FPGA refer the diagram below, You can writed the FPGA code to set jumper internally.
+USB TX/RX and ESP TX/RX pins also routed to FPGA refer the diagram below, You can writed the FPGA code to set jumper internally.
+In this case you can re-program the ESP8266 firmware without even the jumpers are opened.

 <img src="http://ftp.qwavesys.com/MelonS3/melon_txrx_set_01.png" data-canonical-src="http://ftp.qwavesys.com/MelonS3/melon_txrx_set_01.png" width="500"/>